Chile

 Transfer pricing

 The transfer pricing legislation generally adheres to the OECD in its Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (OECD Guidelines).
 Law No. 21,713 modified several provisions regarding transfer price legislation.
-In first place the principle of full competition (arm's length) is expressly incorporated as a guiding factor in transfer pricing.
+The principle of full competition (arm's-length) is expressly incorporated as a guiding factor in transfer pricing.
 In this context, the SII may question prices, values, or returns used in transactions between related parties if they have not been conducted at normal market prices, values, or returns.

 A legal presumption of relatedness is established for transactions with parties domiciled or residing in tax havens, regardless of whether they belong to the same corporate group.